yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 when the Boost.Regex or PCRE2 engines are used for matching, respectively.

-The input class `reflex::Input` of the `libreflex` library manages input from strings, wide strings, streams, and data from `FILE` descriptors.
+The input class `reflex::Input` of the `libreflex` library manages input from strings, u32 strings, streams, and data from `FILE` descriptors.
 File data may be encoded in ASCII, binary or in UTF-8/16/32.
 UTF-16/32 is automatically decoded and converted to UTF-8 for UTF-8-based regex matching: